2021 6 Hours of Abu Dhabi

 The 2021 6 Hours of Abu Dhabi (formally known as the Hankook 6 Hours Abu Dhabi), was the inaugural running of the 6 Hours of Abu Dhabi, an endurance race that took place at the Yas Marina Circuit on 23 January 2021.
 The race was a non-championship round, as part of the 24H Series.

-The race was won by Antares Au, Chris Froggatt and John Loggie in the #88 Car Collection Motorsport Audi R8 LMS Evo.
+The race was won by Antares Au, Chris Froggatt and Ian Loggie in the #88 Car Collection Motorsport Audi R8 LMS Evo.